What is Identity and Access Management (IAM)?

 How IAM Prevents Threats

 According to the U.S. Census Bureau, retail e-commerce alone grew 18.3% in 20211, even after the massive, pandemic-fueled growth of 31.8% in 20202.
 The increase in online activity has proven to be lucrative for attackers, who are using previously stolen credentials to execute new, more wide-ranging, attacks.
-In fact, the latest ForgeRock Consumer Identity Breach Report, showed that unauthorized access was the leading cause of breaches for the fourth consecutive year, accounting for half of all breaches.
+In fact, the latest ForgeRock Identity Breach Report, showed that unauthorized access was the leading cause of breaches for the fifth consecutive year, accounting for half of all breaches.

 Questionable yet common practices, like simple passwords and password reuse, enable bad actors to gain access to valuable data, such as birth dates and Social Security numbers.
 Attackers can steal this data and sell it on the black market, or they can use the data to carry out fraudulent activities, such as account takeover (ATO), which increased 307 percent from 2019 to 2020.
 In a successful ATO, an attacker can move money, open other accounts, and create financial havoc for the customer and the institution.
 Read more about ATO in this blog.